kodsmed/1DV-050E-Muscle/documents/Database.md

 - ower_uuid is a foreign key that links the set to the user that planned / preformed it,
 - repetitions is the amounts of times the exercise should be done,
 - sets is the amounts of times the entire set should be repeated,
-- rest_minutes is the time that should pass between sets
+- rest_seconds is the time that should pass between sets

 ## training_day [ id: int8, created_at: timestampz, owner_uuid: uuid, session_name: text ] pk id